hydra-vi/hydra-vi/README.md

 ## About Me

-I'm a Business data analyst.
-I am from India and currently living in Germany.
-I am expert in Data analysis & visualization, Data Science, & Big data technologies.
+I am a data enthusiast who love statistics as because that's how everything works.
+I squeeze data to get all the information out and put it on Intractive Dashboards to take business decision.
+Once I am done with that I carry those journey to forecast future outcomes according to business needs.

-- 💼 Currently working at Decathlon as team Coordinator.
+- 💼 Currently working on freelance projects.
-- 🌱 Learning and growing every day to keep up with current trends and technologies.
+- 🌱 Learning and growing every day and updated with current trends and technologies.
 - 🎯 Pursuing for new opportunity out there on the market.

 ## Technologies I Love